troperville

 "Yor is both everything and nothing that movies have ever been.
 It rips off so many cinematic cliches that it actually passes infinity, curves back around and then comes back to become something wholly original again!
 It is, in a word, transcendent.

-While some works love Playing with a Trope and others are so lacking in self-awareness that they play everything painfully straight, there are some gems that take delight in their tropes and then turn them Up to Eleven.
+While some works love Playing with a Trope and others are so lacking in self-awareness that they play everything painfully straight,note there are some gems that take delight in their tropes and then exaggerate them.
 This is especially common in Reconstructions, where all the narrative conventions that made the genre fun are present in full (and generally goofy) force, or parody works, usually of the affectionate variety, where the whole point is to laugh at as many tropes as humanly possible.

 So, the grizzled veteran will jump on a grenade.
 The Kid Hero will find that last bit of Heroic Willpower to fight off The Virus and vanquish the newly freed Big Bad once and for all.
-The seven Runes of Borax will be gathered when the planets are aligned to free the Ultimate Evil who will inevitably turn on the evil overlord.
+The seven Runes of Borax will be gathered when the planets are aligned to free the Greater-Scope Villain who will inevitably turn on the evil overlord.

 In short, works that are deemed Troperiffic apologize for absolutely nothing and just have fun with every convention or tried idea and taking it to places never thought possible.
-MST3K Mantra will be sometimes be a requirement to enjoy the work, because without it, Troperiffic works can come off as confusing.
+MST3K Mantra will sometimes be a requirement to enjoy the work because, without it, Troperiffic works can come off as confusing.
 Then again, a good Troperiffic work will be fairly obvious about it in some way.

 Examples